willyeo2/Will-s-LMSC-261-Repository/:Week7:/WYeo_GitHub_Troll_Assignment.md

 - How those changes were described in comments: A collaborator named "Christof Ressi" first raised the issue of the size of the buffer on the stack.
 He also noted that, functionally, this shouldn't be a problem because data messages are only passed after the function returns.

 - How the collaborators communicated on the platform: The others on the thread gave several suggestions on how to reduce memory usage and improve the existing code to maximize buffer usage.
-Christof noted that memory would leak as long as the "netsend_readbin()" command was called from a different thread than the "netreceive_setup()"
+Christof noted that memory would leak as long as the "netsend_readbin()" command was called from a different thread than the "netreceive_setup()".
+There was some debate about where to include the "netsend_readbin()" command.
+Another collaborator, Dan, noted that multiple instances of the command could be running in several background threads.
+Eventually, Christof, fixed the issue and closed the thread.

 2. Add a knob GUI: